magbowo/hello-world/README.md

 # hello-world
-Margaret's production intro to github, as opposed to a user intro.
+Margaret's production intro to github, as opposed to using products developed in github.